Demystifying the real estate business with cloud native software

 Agile methodology, on the other hand, involves developing and deploying software in short, iterative steps, learning from user feedback along the way.
 Rather than a lengthy upfront scoping process, developers using Agile methodology define just enough requirements to get started.
 Agile has proven to be the better approach for building software that meets business requirements since there are plenty of opportunities for course correction.
 It also gets software into the hands of users much faster than the traditional waterfall approach.
 And the approach puts the customer at the center of attention.

-Using Agile methodology in conjunction with a cloud-native product like Tanzu enables developers to make the most of both, increasing developer productivity and resulting in better software.
+Using Agile methodology in conjunction with a cloud native product like VMware Tanzu Application Service enables developers to make the most of both, increasing developer productivity and resulting in better software.

 Agile transformation is not just a technology transformation, it's a business transformation.”Richard Leurig, Sr. Vice President, Innovation Development Center, CoreLogic

-It didn’t take long for CoreLogic’s investment in Tanzu and Agile methodology to prove its worth.
+It didn’t take long for CoreLogic’s investment in Tanzu Application Service and Agile methodology to prove its worth.

 The first product developed on the platform was an information validation and document portal application called CondoSafe.
 CoreLogic allocated a team of 12 developers, four quality assurance software engineers and a number of representatives from the line of business to build CondoSafe, Leurig said.
 Based on products of similar scope developed in the past, the team set a goal to deliver the product in 14 months.
 The result?
 Thanks to Tanzu’s automation of a number of process that handle infrastructure complexity, the team was ultimately reduced to just a single product manager, one user experience designer, and six engineers who delivered the product in just six months.

-"With the help of [Tanzu], our customers now look at us as industry leading experts and much more of a technological and innovative company than they have in the past,” Leurig said.
+"With the help of [Tanzu Application Service], our customers now look at us as industry leading experts and much more of a technological and innovative company than they have in the past,” Leurig said.
 "The perception by the customers in our industry is that we have great data, great analytics delivered by a great technological process.”